Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study

 Over the last decades, the continuous development of micro- and nanofabrication techniques has allowed for higher integration levels in electronic devices and more efficient thermoelectric systems, as well as better thermal insulators for improved energy savings~\cite{Moores_law,MooreMatToday2014,MinnichEES2009,maldovanNature2013,TianSciAdv2018}.
 A proper understanding of the thermal transport in those systems becomes essential to optimize their operation since, if not carefully managed, heat can severely hinder their efficiency and/or durability~\cite{PopPIEEE2006,macii_book,panda_book,RossIEEESpec2008}.

 Classically, heat transport has been modeled with Fourier's law~\cite{Fourier1822}.
 However, Fourier's law is known to break down in small systems and short timescales, with several examples available: for instance, it has been observed that Fourier's law fails to properly reproduce several thermoreflectance~\cite{WilsonNC2014,ZiabariNC2018,BeardoPRB2020} and thermal grating~\cite{JohnsonPRL2013,TorresPRM2018} experiments even with some, sometimes physically questionable, modifications~\cite{ZiabariNC2018}.
 Such erroneous descriptions have their origin in the shortcomings of Fourier's law, i.e. the infinite velocity of heat propagation~\cite{JosephRMP1989,ChristovPRL2005,PolThesis} and the lack of non-local effects~\cite{TorresPRM2018,PolThesis}.
-The inclusion of these two effects into the theory makes heat acquire characteristics of a viscous fluid, which are describable via additional hydrodynamic (Navier-Stokes-like) terms~\cite{GuoPR2015,TorresPRM2018,PolThesis}.
-Two clear signatures of hydrodynamic behavior are the formation of heat flux vortices and the appearance of non-monotonic temperature profiles in non-trivial sample geometries.
-Such hydrodynamic features have also been predicted to appear in the context of electronic transport for graphene~\cite{Levitov2016NP}, and recent works have also predicted the existence of thermal vortices in nanoporous silicon~\cite{ZhangIJHMT2019} and graphene-based devices~\cite{Shang2020SR,ZhangIJHMT2021}, though the used methodology was, in these cases, based on fitted parameters or models instead of a full microscopic \textit{ab-initio}-based description.
+The inclusion of these two effects into the theory makes heat acquire characteristics of a viscous fluid, which are describable via additional hydrodynamic (Navier-Stokes-like) terms~\cite{GuyerPR1966,GuoPR2015,TorresPRM2018,PolThesis}.